From the portability to sound quality, there are a lot of factors to consider when buying an audio interface.

 - Warranty – 2 years

-Looking only at the cost itself, the 2i2 is a decent amount of money less than the 2i4.
-If that is the only factor that concerns you, then you might as well get the 2i2.
+Looking only at the cost itself, the 2i2 is a decent amount of money LESS than the 2i4.
+If the price point is the only factor that concerns you, then you might as well get the 2i2.

 Size and Weight

 Both versions of the Scarlet are pretty close in size.
 But the 2i4 is a bit bigger and heavier because it comes with more hardware inside.

 The dimensions for each interface are as follows:

 - Width – 6.89”

 - Depth – 4.52”